damaoooo/KAUST_CS231_Project/README.md

 ## Avoid being Attacked
 * SYN Flood.
 Open the Syn Cookie(Linux) `sysctl -w net.ipv4.tcp_syncookies=1`
-* Max QPS is 100 for new user in proxy, for connections that already established, depends on the hardware
+* Max QPS is 100 for new user in proxy.
+For connections that already established, it depends on the hardware